Half-Life 2 sucks. I realise I'm getting to the table pretty late on this one.

 - You need to have an internet connection.
 You need to have an internet connection to be allowed to play this single-player, offline game.
 The magnitude of idiocy that must have been behind that decision cannot be overstated.

 - Steam sucks.
 The interface is appalling.
 It's also crammed with ads.
 When you pay money for something, is it too much to expect it not to have ads in?
 I mean, you pay, or you get ads, but not both.
 That should be the deal, yesno?
 With EVERYTHING.
 Steam is also horrifyingly non-intuitive.
-My brother uses (is forced to use) it extensively and hence knows his way around.
+My friend uses (is forced to use) it extensively and hence knows his way around.
 Me?
 A tech-savvy child of the '00s?
 Left clueless.

-- The CD key I entered was valid, but got rejected, because my brother had already installed HL2 on the other computer.
+- The CD key I entered was valid, but got rejected, because my friend had already installed HL2 on the other computer.
 Without sharing accounts, I will actually have to go out and buy another copy of HL2 for myself if I want to play it.
-Or I can simply mail Valve USD10 and they can cancel my brother's registration of HL2 and then I can grab it for myself.
+Or I can simply mail Valve USD10 and they can cancel my friend's registration of HL2 and then I can grab it for myself.

 I see where Valve are coming from when they take such drastic measures to prevent videogame piracy, but doing so at the expense of honest, legitimate players?
 Baaaaaaaaaaaad.